phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 # Architecture

+## Synopsis

+After reading this chapter, you will know:

+- How the Phoenix-RTOS microkernel architecture separates kernel, servers, and libraries
+- How message passing works with three-tier copy minimization
+- How system calls transition between user and kernel privilege levels on each architecture
+- How the port-based namespace maps filesystem paths to servers
+- How multi-core support is implemented

 The Phoenix-RTOS operating system starting from version 3 is based on microkernel architecture.
 It means that system consists of microkernel implementing basic primitives and set of servers based on these primitives and communicating over it.